doctorfree/MirrorCommand/README.md

 Use the `mkpkg.sh` script to create a Debian format package on a system with the prerequisite packaging development environment.

+Alternately, for those who prefer to manually install and configure MirrorCommandLine, compressed archives (zip and gzip) are provided for download.

 ### Post installation configuration